 YOU NEED A CAR:

 Be sure to reserve a rental car before you go.
-You will need a car to get around on Maui.
-Ask about AAA discount or AARP discount on your car rental, if you belong to AAA or AARP.
+You will need a car to get around Maui.
+Ask about AAA discount or AARP discount on your car rental if you belong to AAA or AARP.
 Check online or ask your travel agent about hotel or condo packages that may include a rental car.
-For lots of tips on how to get the best price on a rental car in Hawaii (or anyplace) see the Car Rental Deals page of this website at www.mauihawaii.org/carrental
+For lots of tips on how to get the best price on a rental car in Hawaii (or any place), see my Maui Car Rental Deals page.

 THE VIEW FROM THE PLANE:

 On the flight from the mainland to Hawaii, 50 minutes before landing time, look for the Hawaiian Islands out the left side of the plane.
-First you’ll see the Big Island, then Maui.
-Fifteen minutes later, see Oahu on the right side of the plane.
+First, you’ll see the Big Island, then Maui.
+If you are flying to Oahu, then fifteen minutes later, see Oahu on the right side of the plane.
 Waikiki Beach is on the right just before landing.
-If you are changing planes in Honolulu, also see the brief section about Oahu on about the third page from the end of this paper.
-And speaking of that long and cramped and boring flight from home to Hawaii, always remember this: getting to Hawaii may not be a lot of fun but the hassle will fade to a distant memory when you wake up in paradise the next morning.
+If you are stopping off in Honolulu, also see the brief section about Oahu on the third page from the end of this paper.
+And speaking of that long and cramped and boring flight from home to Hawaii, always remember this: getting to Hawaii may not be a lot of fun, but the hassle will fade to a distant memory when you wake up in paradise the next morning.

 WHICH SIDE OF MAUI TO STAY ON:

 There are two major resort areas on Maui – West and South.
-The west side includes Lahaina, Kaanapali, Honokowai, Kahana, Napili and Kapalua.
-The south side includes Wailea and Kihei.
-I prefer the west (Kaanapali) side because it is more beautiful (lush green mountains), and is very close to Lahaina (fun historic tourist town and boat harbor).
-However, Wailea has the advantage of slightly less rain in the winter, and is a quieter area than Kaanapali because the major hotels are not quite as close together.
+The west side includes Lahaina, Kaanapali, Honokowai, Kahana, Napili, and Kapalua.
+The south side includes Kihei, Wailea, and Makena.
+I prefer the west (Kaanapali) side because it is more beautiful (lush green mountains) and is very close to Lahaina (a fun historic tourist town and boat harbor).
+However, Wailea has the advantage of slightly less rain in the winter and is a quieter area than Kaanapali because the major hotels are not quite as close together.

 Just north of Kaanapali, there are many smaller condo complexes in Honokowai, Kahana, and Napili.
 They are less expensive than staying right on Kaanapali Beach, but they are not within walking distance of the big resort hotels and shopping, and some of them do not have air conditioning.
-Kihei is the major condo area on the south side.
+Kihei is the major condo area on the south side of Maui.
 Kihei has many family restaurants.
-Instead of luxury resorts like in Kaanapali and Wailea, Kihei has less expensive condos, and some of those are not air conditioned.
+Instead of luxury resorts found in Kaanapali and Wailea, Kihei has less expensive condos, and some of those are not air-conditioned.
 These condos are mostly across the street from the beach, and that street tends to be congested with heavy traffic.
-Traffic can also be congested and slow in and around Lahaina (west Maui), especially during rush hour.
+Traffic can also be congested and extremely slow getting between the west side (Lahaina) and the central part of Maui.

-More details to help you decide whether to stay on the west side or the south side are at www.mauihawaii.org/hotels-condos/west-vs-south.
+I share details to help you decide whether to stay on the west side or the south side of Maui.

 CONDO OR HOTEL:

-If you’re staying in a condo and would like your groceries ready and waiting for you the day you arrive, see grocery delivery information at www.mauihawaii.org/maui/maui-grocery-delivery .
+If you’re staying in a condo and would like your groceries ready and waiting for you the day you arrive, see Maui grocery delivery information.

 SOME HOTEL & CONDO SUGGESTIONS:

-Do not pay “rack rate” (= list price) at any hotel or condo on Maui, or anyplace else!
-Always ask the hotel or condo for discounts, seasonal specials, weekend rates, holiday rates, AAA discount, AARP discount, and any other lower rates.
+Do not pay “rack rate” (= list price) at any hotel or condo on Maui or anyplace else!
+Always ask the hotel or condo for discounts, seasonal specials, weekend rates, holiday rates, AAA discounts, AARP discounts, and any other lower rates.
 Check with the hotel itself (calling directly to the hotel on Maui), as well as through the hotel chain’s national toll-free phone number.
-Check that hotel’s (or that hotel chain’s) web site for discounts.
+Check that hotel’s (or that hotel chain’s) website for discounts.
 Join the hotel chain’s Frequent Guest program (usually free, like airlines’ Frequent Flyer programs), and ask about discounts for members of that program.
-Ask about package plans that include hotel and rental car and airfare.
+Ask about package plans that include hotel, rental car, and airfare.

-For more details about selecting the best hotel or condo for your stay on Maui (including PHOTOS of hotel and condo rooms, buildings, pools and beaches), see the Hotels & Condos section of this Maui website at www.mauihawaii.org/hotels-condos
+For more details about selecting the best hotel or condo for your stay on Maui (including PHOTOS of hotel and condo rooms, buildings, pools, and beaches), see my Maui Hotels & Condos section.

-Best hotel on Kaanapali Beach (my favorite area), with beautiful grounds and great location.
-Art and rare birds in the lobbies, waterfalls in the pools, rope bridge, children’s play pool, daily buffet breakfast and more.
+Best hotel on Kaanapali Beach (my favorite area), with beautiful grounds and a great location.
+Art and rare birds in the lobbies, waterfalls in the pools, rope bridge, children’s play pool, daily buffet breakfast, and more.

 Grand Wailea (808) 875-1234

 Best hotel on Maui, with nearly all ocean-view rooms, good service, and super elaborate pools and water slides.
-However, it is very expensive, and it is in the Wailea area, which I do not like as well as the Kaanapali area.
+Very expensive.

 Kaanapali Alii (808) 667-1400